Updated: December 23, 2025

 Bottom line: Workers’ comp is worthwhile coverage

 Having a workers’ compensation policy is more than a legal requirement.
 In many cases, it can provide peace of mind for both you and your staff.
-With a plan in place, workers can rest easy knowing that they will be taken care of if they get hurt or sick on the job.
+With a plan in place, employees can rest easy knowing that they will be taken care of if they get hurt or sick on the job.
 And in the vast majority of cases, business owners can feel confident that they’ll be protected from litigation due to work-related injuries or illnesses that workers experience.

 Please note all material in this article is for educational purposes only and does not constitute tax, benefits or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice.